spacetelescope/science-platform-images/doc/SCRIPTS.md

-# In the `tools` directory, there are a series of convenience scripts.
+# In the `scripts` directory, there are a series of convenience scripts.

 #### Dependencies